abhatt-rh/asciidoc_vscode_snippets/README.md

 1. After you install VS Code on your Linux distro, you will find a `Code` directory under `/home/<kerberos_ID>/.config`.
 2. Place the snippets file under `/home/<kerberos_ID>/.config/Code/User/snippets`.

-To test and verify if the snippets are working as expected, open a new file (without specifying the language) in VS Code and type a snippet name; for example, "note".
+To test and verify if the snippets are working as expected, open a new file (without specifying the language) in VS Code and type a snippet name and press **Tab**; for example, "note".

 ![](note_snippet_vscode.gif)